 Section 1.
 The executive Power shall be vested in a President of the United States of America.
-He shall hold his Office during the Term of four Years, and, together with Vice President, chosen for the ame Term, be elected as follows
+He shall hold his Office during the Term of four Years, and, together with e Vice President, chosen for the ame Term, be elected as follows

-Each State shall appoint, in such Manner as the Legislature thereof may direct, a Number of Electors. equal to the whole Number of Senators and Representatives to which the State may be entitled in the Congress; but no Senator or Representative, or Person holding an Office of Trust or Profit under the United States, shall be appointed an Elector.
+Each State shall appoint, in such Manner as the Legislature thereof may direct, a Number of Electors. equal to the whole Number of Senators and Representatives to which the State may be entitled in the Congress; but no Senator or Representative, or Person holding an Office of Trust or Profit under the United States, shall be appointed an Adjournment, he may adjourn them Elector.